-Fall 2011 History 191F-1/201J-1 From Venice and Istanbul to Isfahan and Madras: Explorations in Early Modern Armenian History, 1500-1800 Professor Sebouh D. Aslanian saslanian@history.ucla.edu Time: Th: 9:00AM - 11:50AM (Bunche 3178) Office Hours Tu/Th: 1:00-2:00 PM or by appointment This seminar is an attempt to rethink and (re)conceptualize early modern Armenian history in light of theoretical discussions in world/global history.
-The seminar will introduce students to the burgeoning field of "early modern world history" and will explore how the period from roughly 1500 to 1800 in Armenian history stands out as a remarkably coherent period, one that shares many of the characteristics that world historians in recent decades have identified as the "early modern world."
-By working on a series of primary and secondary sources in English translation, we will study this period by examining the rise in Armenian history of two interconnected transregional networks: 1) a Catholic Armenian missionary network of the Mkhitarist Congregation based in San Lazzaro, Venice, and 2) a global mercantile network of Julfan Armenians headquartered in New Julfa, Isfahan, but with nodes and settlements stretching from London to Manila.
-By exploring how both networks reinforced and overlapped with one another and with other, larger early modern Europe-centered and Eurasia-based networks, we will seek to shed new light on how during the early modern period Armenian communities across the world became integrated with each other as well as with a larger early modern world.
-More specifically, by focusing on the circulation of New World silver moving west from the Indian Ocean basin and books or knowledge produced by Armenians in places such as Amsterdam and Venice moving east to Armenian communities in Eurasia, the seminar seeks to shed light on how the heretofore separately studied histories of Armenian diasporic centers in Amsterdam, Istanbul, Venice, Isfahan, Madras, and Calcutta for the first time became part of a larger early modern "connected world" stretching from the Mediterranean to the Indian Ocean.
-The readings for the seminar will be in English, which will necessarily limit some of our findings; however, for those students with some knowledge of Armenian, additional recommended readings in Armenian will be provided upon request.
+Fall 2013 History 191F-1/201J-1

+Port Cities and Printers: An Introduction to Early Modern World and Armenian History, 1500-1800 Professor Sebouh D. Aslanian saslanian@history.ucla.edu Time: Th: 11:00AM - 1:50PM (Haines A78) Office Hours Tu/Th: 2:00-3:00 PM or by appointment

+This seminar is an attempt to rethink and (re)conceptualize early modern Armenian history (1500-1800) in light of theoretical discussions in world/global history.
+The seminar will explore this little-studied period in Armenian history by examining the rise of two interconnected transregional networks: 1) a Catholic Armenian missionary network of the Mkhitarist Congregation based in San Lazzaro, Venice, and 2) a global mercantile network of Julfan Armenians headquartered in New Julfa, Isfahan, but with nodes and settlements stretching from London to Manila.
+By exploring how both networks reinforced and overlapped with one another and with other Europe-centered and Eurasia-based networks, we will shed new light on how during the early modern period Armenian communities across the world became integrated with each other as well as with a larger early modern world.
+Key topics covered in the seminar include Armenian long-distance trade, the role of Armenian priests and printers in the great port cities of the diaspora, the symbiotic relationship between Armenian mercantile elite, port cities, and printers, and finally, the question of Armenian and Islamic divergence in print culture and technology.
 The format of the seminar will be lecture and discussion.
-Students will be expected to 1) lead weekly discussion sessions, 2) submit five 2-page reaction papers to weekly readings and 3) write a final term paper.
+Students will be expected to 1) lead weekly discussion sessions, and 2) write a final term paper.
 Active student participation in weekly discussions is a vital part of the seminar and will be reflected in the final grade.
+All readings will be in English, but a list of supplementary Armenian-language material will be made available upon request.

+REQUIRED TEXTS

-REQUIRED TEXTS Sebouh D. Aslanian, From the Indian Ocean to the Mediterranean: The Global Trade Networks of Armenian Merchants from New Julfa, Berkley: University of California Press, 2011.
-Vazken Ghougassian, The Emergence of the Armenian Diocese of New Julfa in the Seventeenth Century.
-Atlanta: Scholars Press, 1998.
+Sebouh D. Aslanian, From the Indian Ocean to the Mediterranean: The Global Trade Networks of Armenian Merchants from New Julfa, Berkley: University of California Press, 2011.

+Lucien Febvre and Henri-Jean Martin, The Coming of the Book: The Impact of Printing, 1450-1800, tr.
+David Gerard (London: New Left Books, 1976)

+Or,

+Elizabeth Eisenstein, The Printing Revolution in Early Modern Europe, revised 2nd edition, (Cambridge: Cambridge University Press, 2005)

 Most readings for the seminar, marked by an asterisk below, will be made available, either in pdf. format or in Jpeg files, for download from my own box.net account (to which you shall have access).

+POLICIES

-POLICIES THE SIGNIFICANCE OF THE SYLLABUS Enrollment in this course implies acceptance of all rules, policies, and requirements of this class.
+THE SIGNIFICANCE OF THE SYLLABUS

+Enrollment in this course implies acceptance of all rules, policies, and requirements of this class.
 The syllabus serves as your contract for the course.
 I reserve the right to make small changes to this syllabus in accordance with the specifics of the class dynamic.

-Notes, Cautionary and Otherwise:
+NOTES, CAUTIONARY AND OTHERWISE: